magento/devdocs/guides/v2.2/payments-integrations/signifyd/signifyd.md

 ## Processing supplementary payment information

-You may improve the accuracy of Signifyd's transaction estimation by performing operations that are documented below.
-These operations involve supplementaty payment information from a transaction that needs to be investigated.
+To improve the accuracy of Signifyd's transaction estimation, external integrations (like payment methods) may provide the supplementaty payment info.
+Sections below show how to do that.

-### Provide custom AVS/CVV mapping
+### Provide AVS/CVV response codes

-The Signifyd service collects lots of information about an order (all fields described in [API](https://www.signifyd.com/docs/api/#/reference/cases/create-a-case)).
-Most of these fields are optional, but some are required (for example, `avsResponseCode` and `cvvResponseCode`).

-So, for more accurate calculations, external integrations (like payment methods) might provide additional details, like CVV/AVS response codes.

-The custom payment methods can implement `\Magento\Payment\Api\PaymentVerificationInterface` to provide AVS/CVV mapping from specific codes to [EMS standard](http://www.emsecommerce.net/avs_cvv2_response_codes.htm) and register these mappers in the `condig.xml` file of a custom payment module.
+A custom payment method can implement the `\Magento\Payment\Api\PaymentVerificationInterface` to provide AVS/CVV mapping from specific codes to [EMS standard], then register these mappers in the `config.xml` file of a custom payment module.

-For example, the mappers registration might look like this:
+Below is an example of mappers registration:

 {%highlight xml startinline=1%}
 <default>